2010–11 NFL playoffs: AFC: Pittsburgh Steelers 31, Baltimore Ravens 24

-Steelers quarterback Ben Roethlisberger's 58-yard completion to Antonio Brown set up Rashard Mendenhall's game winning 2-yard touchdown run with 1:33 left in the game.
-Despite the game's high score, it was actually a defensive battle, with both teams combining for just 389 yards and scoring most of their points off turnovers.
+Steelers quarterback Ben Roethlisberger's 58-yard completion to Antonio Brown set up Rashard Mendenhall's game-winning 2-yard touchdown run with 1:33 left in the game.
+Despite the game's high score, it was a defensive battle, with both teams combining for just 389 yards and scoring most of their points off turnovers.
 Roethlisberger was sacked six times, and Baltimore quarterback Joe Flacco was sacked 5.
 Meanwhile, the Ravens were held to just 126 yards and were buried under a mountain of turnovers, penalties, and dropped passes.

 After forcing the Ravens to punt on the opening drive, Pittsburgh drove 80 yards on the way to Mendenhall's 1-yard touchdown run, assisted by a 37-yard pass interference penalty on Baltimore cornerback Josh Wilson.
 But the Ravens countered with a 68-yard scoring drive, aided by a 33-yard pass interference penalty on Pittsburgh's Anthony Madison.
 Ray Rice finished the drive with a 14-yard touchdown run to tie the game.
-Then two plays into the Steelers next drive, Roethlisberger was hit by Terrell Suggs as he pulled his arm back to throw a pass, resulting in a fumble.
+Then two plays into the Steelers' next drive, Roethlisberger was hit by Terrell Suggs as he pulled his arm back to throw a pass, resulting in a fumble.
 Nearly all the players on both teams thought it was an incomplete pass since the ball went forward and headed back to their huddles, but Ravens defensive end Cory Redding realized the play was still ongoing and returned the ball 13 yards for a touchdown.

 In the second quarter, Ravens safety Ed Reed recovered a fumble from Mendenhall at the Steelers 16-yard line, setting up Flacco's 4-yard touchdown pass to Todd Heap that gave them a 21–7 lead.
-Pittsburgh responded with a drive to the Baltimore 25-yard line, but came up empty when Shaun Suisham missed a 43-yard field goal attempt with 25 seconds left in the half.
+Pittsburgh responded with a drive to the Baltimore 25-yard line but came up empty when Shaun Suisham missed a 43-yard field goal attempt with 25 seconds left in the half.